- Construction Estimating Software

 The Markham - Plan #30-575 - Associated Designs, Inc.

-Using this "shape" on the "cost to build" calculator, for the Boulder CO area, I came up with $258,941 for an owner/builder.
+Using this foundation shape on the estimating software for the Boulder, CO area, I came up with $242,159 including a general contractor markup of $27,646.

 You should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending quality of materials selected, and on actual bids for labor and material.